Unboxing And Review Of The Blue Ox Patriot 2 Supplimental Braking Sytem

 Lastly was setting up the RF Control Unit in the RV.
 The controller also requires a 12-volt power source which was readily available in the dash of our Gulfstream.
 It powered right up, and I was able to adjust the “force” (or braking gain) at the touch of a button.
 The gain defaults to 5, which is the middle setting regarding adjustment options.
 I set ours on 7 as our RV is 24ft and the JK is a four-door.
 If I had a 40-ft pusher and a Kia, I’m sure a lower gain would be more suitable.

-All in I am very happy with this product, and would definitely recommend it if you are looking for a braking system for your towing needs you won’t be disappointed with the Blue Ox Patriot 2.
+All in I am very happy with this product, and would definitely recommend it!
+If you are looking for a braking system for your towing needs you won’t be disappointed with the Blue Ox Patriot 2.